JarrenLong/RegeditCE/README.md

 RegeditCE
 =========

-A simple Registry Editor for Windows CE.NET devices.
+A simple Registry Editor for Windows CE and Windows Mobile devices.

 ## Software Requirements:
  * Windows CE 4.2, 5.0, and 6.0 (CE and PowerPC versions)